Glossary for funded contract management

 Joint working arrangement

-A mechanism for collaboration and service delivery between organisations in the sector, whether the organisations are DCJ-funded service providers or not.
+A mechanism for collaboration and service delivery between organisations in the sector, whether or not the organisations are contracted by the department.

 The purpose of the arrangement may be anything from an informal alliance for sharing information, through to a consortium established to tender for a project or services.

 There are different approaches to working together, with different levels of collaboration.
-The nature of the arrangement depends on the needs of each of the organisations involved and, if they are DCJ-funded service providers, the outcomes to be achieved for DCJ clients.
+The nature of the arrangement depends on the needs of each of the organisations involved and, if contracted by the department, the outcomes to be achieved for our clients.

 Lead contract manager